A7337li/Calculator/README.md

 # Calculator
-This is a engineeringgit calculator make for HTML & CSS & JavaScript
+This is a engineering calculator make for HTML & CSS & JavaScript